DNXLabs/dnx.one/docs/citadel/prepare-aws-org.md

 When enabled, DNX engineers can log on to the accounts using an MFA-enforced SSO and assume a role in the target AWS account, a similar process is described at https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_cross-account-with-roles.html).

-## Requirements
-Admin access to the Master (Management) AWS account.

 ## Creating the CloudFormation StackSet